ShounakT15/EV-Market-Analysis/README.md

 # EV Market Analysis

-This project explores the data of EV sales in India from year 2022 to 2024, undertaken as part of the Codebasics Resume Project Challenge #12.
+This project explores the data of EV sales in India from 2022 to 2024, undertaken as part of the Codebasics Resume Project Challenge #12.
 It provides insights into EV sales made by makers in a particular state of India from 2022 to 2024.

 ## Project Overview

-AtliQ Motors is an automotive giant in the USA specializing in electric vehicles (EVs).
+AtliQ Motors is an automotive giant in the USA that specializes in electric vehicles (EVs).
 In the last 5 years, their market share rose to 25% in North America's electric and hybrid vehicles segment.
-As a part of their expansion plans, they wanted to launch their bestselling models in India where their market share is less than 2%.
+As a part of their expansion plans, they wanted to launch their bestselling models in India, where their market share is less than 2%.
 The chief of AtliQ Motors India wanted to do a detailed market study of the existing EV/Hybrid market in India before proceeding further.
-Bruce gave this task to the data analytics team of AtliQ motors and Peter Pandey is the data analyst working in this team.
+Bruce gave this task to the data analytics team of AtliQ Motors, and Peter Pandey is the data analyst working in this team.

 As I stepped into data analyst shoes, my journey unfolded as follows: